ansys/scade-design-rules/doc/source/rules/modelling/all_private_operators_are_used.rst

 Verification
 ============
-This rule checks that all model operators that have "Private" visibility have at least one expression calling them.
+This rule checks that all model operators with "Private" visibility have at least one expression calling them.

 Resolution
 ==========